Letter from Father Pierre Biard to the Reverend Father Privincial, at Paris

 But dismissing them from our thoughts for the time being, as we did then from our presence, let us continue our journey.
 Upon our return from this river Saint John, our route turned towards the country of the Armouchiquoys [Abinaki].
 Two principal causes led M. de Biancourt to take this route: first, in order to have news of the English, and to find out if it would be possible to obtain satisfaction from them; secondly, to buy some armouchiquoys corn to help us pass the winter, and not die of hunger in case we did not receive help from France.

-To understand the first cause you must know that, a little while before, captain Platrier, of Honfleur, already mentioned, wishing to go to Kinibéqui, was taken prisoner by two English ships which were at an island called Emmetenic [Matinicus Island], eight leagues from Kinibéqui.
+To understand the first cause you must know that, a little while before, captain Platrier, of Honfleur, already mentioned, wishing to go to Kinibéqui, was taken prisoner by two English ships which were at an island called Emmetenic [Allen Island], eight leagues from Kinibéqui.
 His release was effected by means of presents (this expresses it mildly), and by his promise to comply with the interdictions laid upon him not to trade anywhere upon all this coast.
 For the English want to be considered masters of it, and they produced letters from their King to this effect, but these we believe to be false.
+[It is quite possible the English here were fishing ships sent by Sir Frances Popham as John Smith reports in 1614 that they had visited the island every year for many years.]

 Now, Monsieur de Biancourt, having heard all this from the mouth of captain Platrier himself, remonstrated earnestly with these people, showing how important it was to him, an officer of the Crown and his father’s Lieutenant, and also how important to all good Frenchmen, to oppose this usurpation of the English, so contrary to the rights and possessions of his Majesty.
 “For,” said he, “it is well known to all (not to go back any farther in the case) that the great Henry, may God give him absolution, in accordance with the rights, acquired by his predecessors and by himself, gave to Monsieur des Monts, in the year 1604, all this region from the 40th to the 46th parallel of latitude.
 Since this donation, the said Seigneur des Monts, himself and through Monsieur de Potrincourt, my very honored father, his lieutenant, and through others, has frequently taken actual possession of all the country; and this, three or four years before the English had ever frequented it, or before anything had ever been heard of these claims of theirs.”
 This and several other things were said by Sieur de Biancourt to encourage his people.